-Once an application for new service has been received, O&R will perform an initial analysis leveraging its existing business processes for new service interconnections.
+Once the Company receives an application for new service, O&R will perform an initial analysis leveraging its existing business processes for new service interconnections.
 The Company's New Business team will schedule and conduct a site review for internal stakeholders and the Participant to discussion the Point of Interconnection ("POI").
-Once the POI is finalized, the New Business team will document the POI and a design job will be created in the Company's Work Management System ("WMS") and transmitted to the Design Engineering organization.
+Once the POI is finalized, the New Business team will document the POI and a design job will be initiated in the Company's Work Management System ("WMS") and transmitted to the Design Engineering organization.

 Design Engineering will analyze the application to determine whether service upgrades will be necessary to support the station.
 If service upgrades will be required, a cost estimate will be developed and provided to the Participant for review.
-If the Participant has chosen to future proof the project, Design Engineering will provide a cost estimate for the future proofing work in addition to the baseline cost.
+If the Participant has chosen to futureproof the project, Design Engineering will provide a cost estimate for the futureproofing work in addition to the baseline cost.